James Dean: Rebel Without a Cause, Giant, and planned roles

-Dean quickly followed up his role in Eden with a starring role as Jim Stark in Rebel Without a Cause (1955), a film that would prove to be hugely popular among teenagers.
-The film has been cited as an accurate representation of teenage angst.
-Following East of Eden and Rebel Without a Cause, Dean wanted to avoid being typecast as a rebellious teenager like Cal Trask or Jim Stark, and hence took on the role of Jett Rink, a Texan ranch hand who strikes oil and becomes wealthy, in Giant, a posthumously released 1956 film.
-The movie portrays a number of decades in the lives of Bick Benedict, a Texas rancher, played by Rock Hudson; his wife, Leslie, played by Elizabeth Taylor; and Rink.
-To portray an older version of his character in the film's later scenes, Dean dyed his hair gray and shaved some of it off to give himself a receding hairline.
+Dean followed East of Eden with a starring role as Jim Stark in Rebel Without a Cause (1955), a film that became enormously popular among teenagers.
+Film‑studies scholar Claudia Springer wrote that Dean, by dying young, "became a legendary figure of inarticulate teenage angst."
+Drama professor Kenneth Krauss similarly argued that Dean was the first postwar movie star to embody teenage angst.
+After East of Eden and Rebel Without a Cause, Dean sought to avoid being typecast as a rebellious youth like Cal Trask or Jim Stark.
+He therefore accepted the role of Jett Rink, a Texan ranch hand who strikes oil and becomes wealthy, in Giant, a 1956 film released posthumously and based on Edna Ferber's novel of the same name.
+The film spans several decades in the lives of Bick Benedict, a Texas rancher played by Rock Hudson; his wife, Leslie, played by Elizabeth Taylor; and Rink.
+To portray an older version of his character in the film's later scenes, the make‑up department dyed Dean's hair gray and shaved portions of it to create a receding hairline.